esin87/cheerup/README.md

 #### Frontend

 Handlebars was used to handle page templates with HTML.
 A static CSS style file is also included.
-Vanilla JavaScript was used to create user-interactions on individual pages.
+Vanilla JavaScript and DOM manipulation was used to create user-interactions on individual pages, such as the changing background color or word counter.
 CSS and HTML validators were used to check the code.

 #### Other Technical Details